ankitt26/Api-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to extend my sincere thanks and credit to [Gregoire Vella](https://www.behance.net/gregoirevella) for the inspiring design that served as the foundation for the creation of the Crypto-place app.
+I would like to extend my sincere thanks to Microverse.

-Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

-Thanks Microverse for giving me this opportunity to work on this wonderful project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->